Seiko Matsuda: 1996–1998

-After six years Seiko had tried for the third time to break into the United States music market.
-On the same month in April, she released her fourth single Let's Talk About It written by singer-songwriter, Robbie Nevil.
-The song was released under previously used oversea stage name Seiko.
-The single was released only abroad, however it failed to enter on the music charts.
-In May 1996, she released her third English studio album Was it the future fully produced by Nevil.
+After six years, Seiko tried for the third time to break into the United States music market.
+In April, she released her fourth single "Let's Talk About It" written by singer-songwriter, Robbie Nevil.
+The song was released under the previously used stage name Seiko.
+The single was released only abroad, however it failed to enter the charts.
+In May, she released her third English studio album "Was it the future" fully produced by Nevil.
 Although the album failed to chart on the American, European or Canadian or Asian music rankings, it debuted at number 12 on the Oricon Weekly Charts.
-Two days after the album release, was released her second duet-single I'll Be There For You with Neil.
-The song served as a theme song for the movie Sweet Evil, starred Seiko herself.
-The single failed to chart on the oversea market, however managed to top on number 35 on the Oricon Weekly Charts.
-On the same month in May, she released her twenty-seventh studio album Vanity Fair.
-It became her first album to be released under the transferred music label.
-It includes one single along with its b-side track and 8 newly written track.
+Two days after the album release, her second duet-single "I'll Be There For You" with Nevil was released.
+The song served as a theme song for the movie "Sweet Evil", starring herself.
+The single failed to chart in overseas markets, however managed reach number 35 on the Oricon Weekly Charts.
+The same month, she released her twenty-seventh studio album "Vanity Fair", the first to be released by Mercury Records.
+It includes one single along with its B-side track and 8 newly written tracks.
 The album debuted at number 2 on the Oricon Weekly Charts.
-In June 1996, Seiko launcher her concert tour Vanity Fair.
-In November 1996, she released her forty-third single Sayonara no Shunkan.
-The song served as a theme song to the television drama Dear Woman.
-The single debuted at number 5 and sold over 20k copies.
-In December 1996, Seiko has numbers of the releases: her twenty-eight studio album Guardian Angel which includes 1 single, 2 re-recorded previously released songs and 3 newly recorded tracks. and The album debuted at number 10 on the Oricon Weekly Charts; her fifth English single Good for you written by Nevil, which have finally make it through rankings and charted at number 37 on the Billboard Dance Chart; her twenty-first home-video release Was it future, which includes selective tracks from her third English album and from fortieth single, her nineteenth home-video release "Bon Voyage: The Best Lives and Clips" and twentieth home-video release "Live Vanity Fair'96" were released on the same day.
-With the success of the single Anata ni Aitakute, Seiko made appearance at the New-year television program Kohaku for the twelfth time.
+In June, Seiko launcher her "Vanity Fair" concert tour.
+In November, she released her forty-third single "Sayonara no Shunkan".
+The song served as a theme song to the television drama "Dear Woman" and debuted at number 5.
+In December, Seiko had many releases on the charts: Her twenty-eight studio album "Guardian Angel" at number 10 on the Oricon Weekly Charts; her fifth English single "Good for you" written by Nevil, at number 37 on the Billboard Dance Chart; her twenty-first home-video release "Was it future".
+Her nineteenth home-video release "Bon Voyage: The Best Lives and Clips" and twentieth home-video release "Live Vanity Fair'96" were released on the same day.
+With the success of the single "Anata ni Aitakute", Seiko made an appearance on Kohaku for the twelfth time.